-In August 1861, Horace and Augusta Tabor loaded their supplies, groceries and household merchandise and moved to Buckskin Joe.
-Their store soon became the areas most successful.
+A post office opened in 1861, at which time the town boasted two hotels, 14 stores, and a bank.
+In August 1861, Horace and Augusta Tabor loaded their supplies, groceries, and household merchandise and moved to Buckskin Joe.
+Their store soon became the area’s most successful.
 During the next seven years, Horace invested in local mines and became the postmaster.
-In reality, Augusta ran the post office although she could not legally hold that position.
-Meanwhile Horace became increasingly involved in community affairs.
+In reality, Augusta ran the post office, although she could not legally hold that position.
+Meanwhile, Horace became increasingly involved in community affairs.

-Buckskin Joe had itinerant preachers, the most famous of whom was Father John L Dyer, a Methodist from Ohio whose circuit covered Fairplay, Park City, Buckskin Joe and Breckenridge.
+Buckskin Joe had itinerant preachers, Father John L Dyer, a Methodist from Ohio whose circuit covered Fairplay, Park City, Buckskin Joe, and Breckenridge.
 To stretch parishioners’ contributions in the early days, Dyer would prospect when not in the pulpit.
-As easy placer findings vanished and the cost of staples soared ($40.00 for a bag of flour), Dyer added mail carrying to his church duties.
+As accessible placer findings vanished and the cost of staples soared ($40.00 for a bag of flour), Dyer added mail-carrying to his church duties.
 He trekked weekly from Mosquito Gulch and Buckskin Joe over passes to Leadville and Breckenridge.
 Neither winter nor the absence of improved roads deterred him.
 Often on skis ten feet long with 30 pounds of mail on his back, Father Dyer would climb through deep snow and wind-swept alpine heights to dispense his earthly and spiritual messages.

 The mining district reportedly produced 16 million dollars in gold from 1859 until the mill closed in 1866.
-After the mill closed, most of the people left to seek their fortune in other mining camps and towns throughout the Rocky Mountain West.
+After the mill closed, most people left to seek their fortune in other mining camps and towns throughout the Rocky Mountains.

 A few stalwarts remained.
 One was J.P.
-Stansell, who made a fortune working the leavings of the Phillips Mine long after the miners left.
-Another was Horace Tabor who would later make his fortune in Leadville.
+Stansell, who made a fortune working the residue of the Phillips Mine long after the others left.
+Another was Horace Tabor, who would later make his fortune in Leadville.

-All that is left of the original Buckskin Joe is the cemetery and its memories.
-Close inspection of the tombstone dates reveal a cemetery population boom in 1861 and 1862.
-The cemetery, which is down the road on the right from the settlement, also reveals the struggles of the miners and settlers.
-The stone grave of young Thomas Fahey records that on a blustery February day he left his cabin to go to his mine and did not return.
+All that is left of the original Buckskin Joe today is the cemetery and its memories.
+Close inspection of the tombstone dates reveals a cemetery population boom in 1861 and 1862.
+The cemetery, which is down the road on the right from the old settlement site, also reveals the struggles of the miners and settlers.
+The stone grave of young Thomas Fahey records that he left his cabin on a blustery February day to go to his mine and did not return.
 His body was found the following June.

 Many of the miners were immigrants from Europe.
 Images of home and echoes of their languages can be seen on some stones.
 The stones and gravesites with their ornate rails and gates exhibit a craft and workmanship that outlasted the modest cabins and other structures in the town.
 The town of Alma still uses the cemetery.